electricjones/awesome-quantum-computing/README.md

 - [Quantum Computing for the Quantum Curious](https://link.springer.com/book/10.1007%2F978-3-030-61601-4) - Freely available quantum computing textbook aimed at high school students, undergraduate students and the general public.
 - [Quantum Computing in Action](https://www.manning.com/books/quantum-computing-in-action) - For Java developers at all levels who want an early start in quantum computing.
 - [Understanding Quantum Technologies](https://www.oezratty.net/wordpress/2021/understanding-quantum-technologies-2021/) - Excellent Book which  provides a 360 degree approach of quantum technologies encompassing all dimensions.
+- [Computing with Quantum Cats: From Colossus to Qubits](https://www.amazon.com/dp/1616149213) - A great book that intertwines the history, physics, and concepts of quantum computing.
+- [Quantum Computing From The Ground Up](https://www.amazon.com/dp/9814412112)- A shortish introduction to the concepts of quantum computing with some really great illustrations.
+Covers both computer science and quantum information science.

 ## Popular Science